sora-xor/sora-docs/src/snippets/demeter-staking-polkaswap.md

  ![](/.gitbook/assets/polkaswap-staking-active.png)

-When you click on the SORA Staking section, you will be able to review the statistics of your stake, as well as add and remove stake from your node.
+When you click on the SORA Staking section, you will be able to review the statistics of your stake, as well as add and remove the stake from your node.

  ![](/.gitbook/assets/polkaswap-stake-review.png)